 - The marble tablets inscriptions with graphics at the Wat Pho temple in Bangkok recorded during the reign of King Rama III (reign: 1824 – 1851 CE).

 - The Royal Traditional Thai Medicine Text (Section Massage Patterns or Phaen Nuad 1 and 2) written in 1870 during the reign of King Rama V (reign: 1868 – 1910 CE).

-So, let’s take a look at the Sib Sen name variations we can encounter:
+Now, let’s take a look at the Thai Sib Sen name variations we can encounter:

 Sumana can be found as Summana or Susummana.